Why metric definitions matter more than dashboards

 Next steps

-• Build a dashboard using certified definitions.
+• Build a dashboard using certified definitions to see the difference governance makes.

 • Or talk to an expert about bringing your definitions into a shared catalog.